onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████

 <img src="/img/evarrow_gb_eye.jpg"/>

+> "Directionality of evolution: Variation is commonly conceived as random or blind.
+That means that it has no systematic preference for the direction in which it goes, and that it is unpredictable.
+However, selection creates a direction for evolution by eliminating all variations that reduce fitness, while multiplying the ones that increase fitness.
+Thus, the overall direction of evolution is towards increasing fitness.
+That implies increasing alignment and mutual adaptation of the different co-evolving systems." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 Fuck the naturalistic fallacy
 > "[57] A rudimentary beginning of “emotion” emerges here… The bacterium must sense its world and act to avoid toxins and to obtain food.
 The evaluation of “good” versus “bad,” arguably the “first sense,” enters here. …I note also that Hume’s famous: “one cannot deduce an ‘ought’ from an ‘is’”, the famous naturalistic fallacy, rests on the critical fallacy that Hume, like Descartes, thought of a mind “knowing” its world.
 Hume did not think of an agent “acting” in its world.
 Given “action” and “doing”, doing “it” well or poorly enters inevitably, and with it, “ought.”
 With ought, the need for evaluation, the rudiments of emotion without positing consciousness, enter. (“Evolution Beyond Newton, Darwin, and Entailing Law: The Origin of Complexity in the Evolving Biosphere,” in Complexity and the Arrow of Time, ed.
 Charles H. Lineweaver, Paul Davies, and Michael Ruse (Cambridge: Cambridge University Press, 2013), 169)" - [Stuart Kauffman](quote_taken_from_the_book_A_Universal_Learning_Process,_by_Brendan_Graham_Dempsey)